MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 The advantages of encouraging knowledge sharing among colleagues is described in the [Community of practice](powerbi-adoption-roadmap-community-of-practice.md) article.

 > [!TIP]
 > Whenever practical, learning should be correlated with building something meaningful and realistic.
 However, simple demo data does have value during a training course.
-It allows focusing on how to use the technology rather than the data itself.
-Consider following these types of training sessions by a _bring your own data_ type of session.
-These types of session encourage the learner to apply their new technical skills to an actual business problem.
+It allows a learner to focus on how to use the technology rather than the data itself.
+After completion of introductory session(s), consider offering a _bring your own data_ type of session.
+These types of sessions encourage the learner to apply their new technical skills to an actual business problem.
 Try to include multiple facilitators from the COE during this type of follow-up session so questions can be answered quickly.

 The types of users you may target for training include: